Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Where you place your lights depends upon the story you want to tell.
 That’s why Lee and I decided to play around with silhouette portrait photography after a recent marketing/product photo session that we set up in our living room.

 The story was about Lee’s fitness and muscular development.
 She’s worked very hard lately, and the results are noticeable.
 Not monstrous, but she just looks fit.

 At the gym where she coaches people, new clients walk in and say “I want to look like her.”
 That’s pretty high praise.

-I knew that we could use some dramatic lighting and shadows to show off her development, but then I wondered how things would look if everything was in shadow.
+I knew we could use some dramatic lighting and shadows to show off her development, but then I wondered how things would look if everything were in shadow.

 What Gear Do You Need to Take Silhouette Portraits?

 This list is pretty simple.
 I’m going to mention the bare minimum and then mention some items you can use to enhance your portraits.